a2tt/Audit-AWS-IAM-User/README.md

 1. Log in AWS account that has a permission to create AWS Lambda, and go to the page of AWS Lambda.
 2. Click **Create function**.
 3. Fill in the required form, select runtime as Python 3.9 or newer, and then create it.
     Now, your function is created.
-Let's upload code used to process CloudTrail logs.
+Let's upload code that will be used to process CloudTrail logs.
 4. Download [this repository](https://github.com/a2tt/Audit-AWS-IAM-User.git) or git clone it.
     `$ git clone https://github.com/a2tt/Audit-AWS-IAM-User.git`
 5. Copy `configs.example.py` to `configs.py` and modify it with yours.